ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/applayerlogin.md

 ```

-## Accessing the Application Layer
+## Step 1 - Accessing the Application Layer

 If you would like to install an application, you will need to contact the FastDesk support team to request an app layer to be opened.
 The FastDesk support team will let you know that the layer has been opened and they will provide you with the details needed to log in.
 Once the application layer is open, you will be able to connect to and access it so that you may perform your application installations or updates.